codeequity/codeEquity/docs/ceManual.md

 be among those that benefit from it***.

-Traditional established companies pay employee salaries, promise stability, and provide many perks including insurance, retirement plans, office space, computing environments, lots of free coffee and more.
+Traditional established companies pay employee salaries, promise stability, and provide many perks
+including: insurance, retirement plans, office space, computing environments, lots of free coffee, and more.
 In return, those companies own all of the output of every one of their employees.
 Startup companies are similar, but in place of stability, retirement plans, and competitive wages, they offer small amounts of equity in order to attract skilled employees.